 2. Open View installed updates from the Search Results.

-3. This opens a new page in the Control Panel window.
+3. It opens a new page in the Control Panel window.

 6. One by one remove those updates.